simple-machines/terraform-provider-anaml/README.md

 ### Releasing

+To release a new version of the Terraform provider, create a new _Git tag_ with a tag that matches the regular expression: `^v[0-9]+\.[0-9]+\.[0-9]+$`.
+Do not create a GitHub release, the build process will automatically create a GitHub release when the build is successful.

+For example, to release version 1.0.0, create a GitHub release with the tag `v1.0.0`.

 Terraform assumes that providers follows [Semantic Versioning](https://semver.org/).

 The versioning semantics are used to select the latest version of a Terraform